GeekTrainer/learn-django/Module 1.md

     * Running Your First Project

-        Now that you have installed Django, created a project, and have learned about the project structure it is time to make sure everything works.
+        Now that Django is installed, a project has been created, and we have investigated the project structure it is time to make sure everything works.

-        Click inside the __myfirstproject__ root directory and type:
+        Navigate to the __myfirstproject__ root directory and enter the below in the command line.
         ~~~
         python manage.py runserver
         ~~~